icaroqr/booking/README.md

 INSERT INTO booking.room (id, hotel_id, room_details_id) VALUES (1, 1, 1);
 ```

-### API Usage
+## API Usage

 This API is deployed on a limited free Heroku environment for testing pourpose, you can access it through this URL: https://alten-booking.herokuapp.com/swagger-ui.html
-The API use ISO local date format, and the accepted status are: RESERVED and CANCELED.
+The API use ISO local date format, and the accepted reservation status are: RESERVED and CANCELED.
 The API client should use the endpoints in this order to have a better booking experience:

-# Get available dates for the room
+### Get available dates for the room
 ```
 GET endpoint: https://alten-booking.herokuapp.com/room/1/availableDates
 ```
-# Check dates availability whenever you want
+### Check dates availability whenever you want
 ```
 GET endpoint: https://alten-booking.herokuapp.com/room/1/available
 Payload: